 Beyond that, the discharge gas temperature of most R404A/R507A alternatives is considerably higher than for these HFC blends.

-The following table (Potential mixture components for "Low GWP" alternatives (examples) (status as of 09.2018)) shows the potential blend components for the alternatives described above.
+The following table (Potential mixture components) shows the potential blend components for the alternatives described above.
 With some refrigerants the mixture components for R22/R407C and R404A/R507A substitutes are identical, but their distribution in percent is different.

 In the meantime, Chemours, Honeywell, Arkema, Mexichem and Daikin Chemical have offered corresponding chemical variants for laboratory and field tests, and in some cases already for commercial use.
 A number of refrigerants are still declared as being under development and are only made available for testing purposes under special agreements.
 Until now, trade names are often used although a larger number of HFO/HFC blends are already listed in the ASHRAE nomenclature.

-The following table ("Low GWP" alternatives for HFC refrigerants (status as of 09.2018)) lists a range of currently available refrigerants or refrigerants declared as development products.
-Due to the large number of different versions and the potential changes in development products, BITZER has so far tested only some of the new refrigerants.
-This is why in the tables (Refrigerant Properties) for the time being only refrigerant properties of nonflammable alternatives for R134a and R404A/R507A (GWP < 1500) are listed which have already received an ASHRAE number and are commercially available.
+The following table (“Low GWP” alternatives) lists a range of currently available refrigerants or refrigerants declared as development products.
+Due to the large number of different versions and the potential changes in development products, the tables (Refrigerant Properties) only list data of alternatives for R134a, R404A/R507A and R410A which are already commercially available.

-For testing the "Low GWP" refrigerants, AHRI (USA) has initiated the "Alternative Refrigerants Evaluation Program (AREP)".
-It was established to investigate and evaluate a series of the products including halogen-free refrigerants.
-Some of these are also listed in ("Low GWP" alternatives for HFC refrigerants (status as of 09.2018)).
+For testing the “Low GWP” refrigerants, AHRI (USA) has initiated the “Alternative Refrigerants Evaluation Program (AREP)”.
+It has investigated and evaluated several of the products mentioned below (“Low GWP” alternatives) as well as halogen-free refrigerants.

 For specific applications, Chemours has developed a non-flammable (A1) R410A alternative, which is marketed in selected countries and regions under the trade name OpteonTM XP41 – listed by ASHRAE as R463A.